Virginia Piedmont Heritage Area Association: Name and location

 MHAA took its original name from Confederate Cavalry officer John S. Mosby, whose rangers fought throughout the region during the American Civil War.
 During the Civil War the area was known as Mosby's Confederacy.
 In August 2020, the MHAA changed its name to the Virginia Piedmont Heritage Area Association.
 According to VPHA Chairman C. Dulany Morison, "We have decided to respectfully retire our name and adopt one that more accurately captures the broad scope of our mission to highlight all the diverse history, from the time of the Native Americans through the twentieth century, that has taken place in the heritage area."

 The Mosby Heritage Area, located about one hour's drive west of Washington, D.C., is bounded by the Bull Run Mountains to the east, the Blue Ridge Mountains to the west, the Potomac River to the north and the Rappahannock River to the south.
 It encompasses the Virginia counties of Loudoun, Fauquier, Clarke, Warren and part of Prince William, some 1800 sqmi.

 Portions of Evergreen Mill Road in Leesburg, in the heart of the heritage area, were once part of the historic Old Carolina Road, one of the most heavily trafficked colonial roadways in Virginia.
 That road originally functioned as a north–south migration route for Native Americans, who also followed the buffalo along the route of what is now U.S. Route 50 (John S. Mosby Highway).
 Route 50 and Braddock Road in colonial times were the main east–west corridors linking the port city of Alexandria to Winchester.

-Historical activity

-In 2015, Richard Gillespie, executive director of the Mosby Heritage Area Association, confirmed to Nicholas Fandos, a reporter for the New York Times that the assertions made on the River of Blood at the Trump National Golf Club in Lowes Island, Virginia owned by President Donald Trump are false.
-In response to the monument's assertion that:

-Many great American soldiers, both of the North and South, died at this spot, "The Rapids," on the Potomac River.
-The casualties were so great that the water would turn red and thus became known as "The River of Blood."

-Gillespie replied, "No. Uh-uh.
-No way.
-Nothing like that ever happened there."